-3.3 FUTURE CHALLENGES
+3.2 FUTURE CHALLENGES

 One of the challenges for the arts and culture sector in Canada is that policy is made by many, involves a variety of objectives, and makes use of a wide range of policy tools.
-For its part, the federal government supports the creation, production, distribution, consumption, and preservation of arts and culture.
+For its part, federal government policy supports the creation, production, distribution, consumption, and preservation of arts and culture.
 It uses a number of tools to pursue these objectives, including departmental programs, arm's-length agencies, grants and transfers, and regulations.
 The federal government is not the only player in the area, however - provincial, territorial, and municipal governments pursue their own objectives, as do numerous private-sector groups.

-Additional policy challenges are posed by rapid demographic and technological changes.
-In terms of demographics, the Canadian population is increasingly urban - over 80% of Canadians live in urban areas.
-The population is aging - in 2011 a record 14.8% of the population was over 65 years of age, up from 13.7% in 2006, and this proportion is expected to increase to between 23% and 25% by 2036.
+Additional policy challenges are posed by rapid demographic, technological, and economic changes.
+A number of demographic shifts are occurring.
+The Canadian population is increasingly urban - over 80% of Canadians live in urban areas.
+The population is aging - in 2006 a record 14% of the population was over 65 years of age, and this proportion is expected to increase to between 23% and 25% by 2036.
 The Canadian population is also increasingly diverse, both ethnically and linguistically.
 The Aboriginal population is growing rapidly, and it is also younger than the rest of the Canadian population.
 Finally, certain groups - such as ethno-cultural minorities, official language minority communities, and youth at risk - face persistent challenges to social inclusion.